 Beaminster is situated a few miles inland from the coast west of Bournemouth.
 It is a quiet country town that is full of historical interest and was a Parliamentarian stronghold in the Civil War and consequently was sacked by the Royalists.
 It is a typical market town with hundreds of stunning listed buildings, all there for you and your family to explore and navigate your way around.
 A few of these charming buildings are home to Beaminster holiday homes making a perfect base for your stunning, relaxing holiday in Dorset.
 Enjoy an active day out playing tennis or take a splash in the local pool or for a fresher day out on the water, get involved in the local gig racing and try your hand at an intense bit of rowing across West Bay coast.
 There’s also plenty of fishing and crabbing to be done along this striking coastline.

-Situated on a working organic farm within an area of outstanding natural beauty, Threshers Barn is a Grade 2 listed 16th century flint barn, sympathetically restored to provide cosy bright and airy accommodation.
-Plenty of character maintained with original features such as old beams and windows.
+Situated on a working organic Dorset farm in a peaceful rural location, Threshers Barn near Beaminster is a Grade 2 listed 16th-century flint barn, beautifully restored to provide cosy, bright and airy accommodation with original features such as old beams and windows.
+Pets welcome.

 - Sleeps 6